How to find the Cypress Mountain cabins

 The Cypress Mountain cabins are in the Lower Hollyburn area of the Cypress Mountain ski resort.
 You can access them from the Cypress Mountain Hollyburn Nordic area (which requires a trail pass) or from a parking spot off the main road up to the ski area.

-To the left is a little Cypress Mountain trail map of the route we took.
+Above is a little Cypress Mountain trail map of the route we took.

 Cypress Mountain Cabin Hike